Anguilla: Air

 Anguilla is served by Clayton J. Lloyd International Airport (prior to 4 July 2010 known as Wallblake Airport).
 The primary runway at the airport is 5462 ft in length and can accommodate moderate-sized aircraft.
 Regional scheduled passenger services connect to various other Caribbean islands via local airlines.

 In December 2021 Anguilla inaugurated its first ever international regular commercial jet service flight to and from the mainland U.S. American Eagle operating on behalf of American Airlines began nonstop Embraer 175 regional jet service to Anguilla from Miami in an aviation watershed moment for Anguilla with the airport also currently attempting to attract other international air carriers.

 Other airlines currently serving the airport include Tradewind Aviation and Cape Air which provide scheduled air service to San Juan, Puerto Rico.
 Several other small airlines serve the airport as well.

 The airport can handle large narrow-body jets such as the Boeing 737 and Airbus A320 and has growing private jet service flights with a new private jet terminal being built.

 Road

 Aside from taxis, there is no public transport on the island.
-Cars drive on the left.
+Cars drive on the left and most roads are unsealed.
+There is no rail network.

 Boat

 There are regular ferries from Saint Martin to Anguilla.
-It is a 20-minute crossing from Marigot, St. Martin to Blowing Point, Anguilla.
-Ferries commence service from 7:00 am.
-There is also a charter service, from Blowing Point, Anguilla to Princess Juliana Airport to make travel easier.
-This way of travel is the most common method of transport between Anguilla and St. Martin.
+It is a 20-minute crossing from Marigot, St. Martin, to Blowing Point, Anguilla.

+There is also a charter service which offers boat trips from Blowing Point, Anguilla, to Princess Juliana Airport.